-Please note: Due to changes imposed by the new Police Criminal Record Check Reform Act, effective November 1st 2018 we will no longer accept and process police record checks for persons under 18 years of age UNLESS applying for a position with a government employer (federal, provincial or municipal)
+Due to changes imposed by the new Police Criminal Record Check Reform Act, effective November 1, 2018, we will no longer accept and process police record checks for persons under 18-years-old unless they are applying for a position with a government employer (federal, provincial or municipal).

 - The Hamilton Police Service conducts screening checks for the citizens of Hamilton at the request of agencies and employers.
 If you are not a citizen of Hamilton, Stoney Creek, Dundas, Ancaster or within our municipality, you will need to obtain a screening check from the police service in whose jurisdiction you reside.

 - The Police Service does not mandate screening checks, nor are we involved in candidate selection.
 We offer general assistance and information to help employers determine the most appropriate screening check for the position being offered, and how to interpret the results.
 However, we will not provide any comment or opinion on the suitability of a specific person, nor do we share the results of screening checks with employers directly.Information is only released to the applicant directly.

 - We do take security measures to certify our documents as original, and advise employers not to accept any screening documents that are not original versions or that appear to have been altered in any way.
 All information released will be page-numbered, and employers are advised to ensure all pages indicated are presented.
 Employers may request to make a copy of the screening results, and others may only wish to view the documents and make a notation.
 The original documents belong to the applicant.